JuliaPluto/PlutoPDF.jl/README.md

+# How to export Pluto notebooks to PDF?

+You probably don't need the PlutoPDF.jl package!
+Just **open the notebook in Pluto** and **print out the page** (`⌘ P` or `Ctrl+P`).
+As printer, choose "Print to PDF".
+Be sure to enable "background graphics" and disable "headers and footers".
+Pluto is designed to output high-quality PDF files using the browser print function.

+In fact, PlutoPDF.jl works exactly the same: it uses [puppeteer](https://pptr.dev/) and the Chromium browser ("headless") to print the document for you.
+You can use PlutoPDF.jl when you need to generate PDF files automatically from a script, e.g. when you have many notebooks that you want to archive.

 # Unmaintained

 Unfortunately, PlutoPDF.jl takes too much work to maintain!
 So if it works on your computer, yay!
 Otherwise, sorry!
 PRs very welcome!